Pengv1n/IRC-Server/README.md

   It offers real-time messaging that can be either public or private.
 Users can exchange direct messages and join group channels.
 </p>
+The server is written according to the <a href="https://www.ietf.org/rfc/rfc1459.txt">rfc1459<a> standard.
 <h3> Execute/Start Server </h3>

 ```